 Day 7: Ljubljana

-End your Slovenia road trip itinerary back in Ljubljana, where you can unwind from your active itinerary by relaxing in a cafe along the Ljubljanica River or by strolling in tranquil Tivoli Park.
+End your Slovenia road trip back in Ljubljana, where you can unwind from your active itinerary by relaxing in a cafe along the Ljubljanica River or by strolling in tranquil Tivoli Park.

 Off the Beaten Path Itinerary

 If you would like to experience some lesser-visited towns and cities in Slovenia, then this is the itinerary for you.
 This route is ideal for those who are visiting Slovenia from neighbouring Austria or Croatia, however, it can be a standalone trip as well.
 This is also a trip that can be done entirely by public transport if you wish.

 Begin in the country’s second-largest city – Maribor.
 For some reason, Maribor doesn’t get all that much international attention and that really is a shame and the city is incredibly charming has a lot to offer visitors.